nwithan8/tauticord/documentation/DOCUMENTATION.md

 ### System Access

-Tautulli does not currently offer a way to query performance statistics from its API.
-As a result, this data is **not Tautulli-specific performance data**, but rather **the performance of the system that Tauticord is running on**.
+Tautulli does not currently offer a way to query Plex Media Server performance statistics from its API.
+Instead, Tauticord establishes a connection directly to the Plex Media Server to collect this information.

-If Tauticord is running on the same system as Tautulli, then this data may reflect the performance of Tautulli (+ Tauticord and all other processes running on the system).

-If Tauticord is running on a different system than Tautulli, or is running isolated in a Docker container, then this data will not reflect the performance of Tautulli.
+In order to establish a connection to the Plex Media Server, Tauticord attempts to retrieve a Plex token stored in Tautulli's database.
+In order to retrieve this token, SQL queries must be enabled for Tautulli's API.

+To enable SQL queries in Tautulli, you must set `api_sql = 1` in Tautulli's `config.ini` file while Tautulli is not running.

+If Tauticord is unable to retrieve this token and establish a connection to the Plex Media Server, metrics will instead report "N/A".

+Please be aware of the potential risks of allowing raw SQL queries to be run directly on your Tautulli database via the API.
+If you do not intend on using the performance monitoring feature, it is recommended to keep SQL queries disabled (`api_sql = 0` in Tautulli's `config.ini` file).

 #### Disk Space Monitoring